apache/flink-statefun/stateful-functions-docs/docs/overview/execution_model.rst

 Logical Function Instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-All functions types and instances run within the ``State Dispatcher Operator``.
+All functions types and instances run within the ``FunctionGroupOperator``.
 Each parallel operator maintains a single instance for each function type and the state for all functions is stored in Flink’s state backend — typically backed by RocksDB or some other map implementation.
 When receiving a message for a function, the State Dispatcher looks up the function instance from the function type, and the state from the function type and logical ID.
 The operator then maps the state into the function instance and invokes the function with the message.
 Any updates that the function performs on the state are mapped back into the Flink state backend.

 .. image:: ../_static/images/flink_function_multiplexing.png
    :width: 75%